 “Gotcha Day” is typically considered the day that you pick up your child to bring home.
 Although that definition can vary a bit depending on preference and country, Gotcha Day is often celebrated as the day that the family was finally united.
 So, whether it be the day your child was legally yours, the day you picked your child up, or the day you all stepped foot on American soil with your brand new American citizen, your “Gotchaversary” can be a special day to celebrate.

 For my family, Gotcha Day is one of deep celebration.
 Not only did my child escape the deep neglect and abuse that he had been experiencing his entire life, but our Gotcha Day signifies a day of love.
-As my husband and I traveled to Bulgaria to pick up our tiny three year old, we had our biological two year old and six month old strapped to our backs.
+As my husband and I traveled to Bulgaria to pick up our tiny three-year-old after adoption, we had our biological two year old and six month old strapped to our backs.
 Our little family had stepped out in faith, following a calling that many said was crazy, and, as we traversed a foreign country with “3 under 3”, we knew that day was one to celebrate.
 Our new son finally had a family, love, adequate food and water, and the medical care that he would need.
 He would no longer be ignored, and he would no longer be stuck within the walls of a crib for the majority of the day.
 Within a minute’s change, he instantly had the opportunity to learn to love, to care, to walk, to talk, to chew food – things that I can guarantee you I took for granted before that day.
 That day also signified a day of growth for our other children – they now had another brother who will end up teaching them more than they will ever realize.
 Our little family had been united, and we were all there to celebrate the beginning of everything new.

 We also use our Gotcha Day as a day to celebrate the heritage of our son’s birth country.
 Though we are not a multi-cultural family any more than we were before, we are now a multi-ethnic family and love to rejoice in that.
 So, we tend to try Bulgarian foods, and look at photos of our pick up trip.
 Though our son isn’t developmentally old enough to actively participate in celebrating where he comes from, we will always choose to cherish where he was born.